 - Sites recognised throughout the region as being of high ecological interest and having priority issues, which have already been classified by the national authorities and are receiving attention from funding bodies.
 The projects supported in these sites will aim to consolidate the conservation gains made and to strengthen the involvement of coastal stakeholders in the management of their heritage.
+The list of proposed sites below is not exhaustive.

-Examples of sites proposed by RESILAO (not exhaustive):
+Examples of sites proposed by RESILAO: